Varshini-Balachandran/face-recognition-attendance-system/README.md

 ## Note on Dataset Privacy:
 For privacy reasons, all image datasets in the __IMAGE_FILES__ folder, which contained JPG images of my classmates, have been removed from this project.
-Please use your own images for the dataset.